 7.5kW Aqua Turbo® submersible flow-inducing aerators

-A major testing regime was carried out in the summer of 2015 at Welsh Water Weycocks Cross STW by the Welsh Water Innovation Group using Aqua Turbo® submersible aerators from Aquasystems International.
+A major testing regime was carried out at Welsh Water Weycocks Cross STW by the Welsh Water Innovation Group using Aqua Turbo® submersible aerators from Aquasystems International.

 At this time the plant operated four horizontal rotors in their two oxidation ditches but these were failing on a regular basis due to such issues as broken shafts, gearbox or motor failures.
 As the gearboxes were mounted on the shafts at very low levels in the ditches and below the bridges, maintenance engineers had to work below their feet in very difficult conditions to access the gearboxes and motors.
 Also, once a rotor failed, the plant struggled to meet DO and gearboxes had to be removed from site for repair.